-This virtual exhibit presents a selection of contents from the time capsule, which can be viewed in their entirety at Halifax Municipal Archives.
+This virtual exhibit presents a selection of contents from the time capsule, which can be viewed in their entirety at the Halifax Municipal Archives.

-- programmes from Bicentennial events;
+- Programmes from Bicentennial events;

-- invitations to the Bicentenary events;
+- Invitations to the Bicentenary events;

-- post-cards of 1950s Dartmouth;
+- Post-cards of 1950s Dartmouth;

-- The Patriot newspaper from July 20, 1950
+- Copy of The Patriot newspaper from July 20, 1950

-- posters for the "Old Time" Market;
+- Posters for the "Old Time" Market;

-- Bicentennial Committee minutes, budget, stamp and ribbon-badges;
+- Bicentennial Committee minutes, budget, stamp, and ribbon-badges;

-- IODE Bicentennial Committee minutes;
+- I.O.D.E.
+Bicentennial Committee minutes;

 - 64 photographs (see selection below)

-The Dartmouth Bicentennial and Old Home Week Committee was established in 1946 and chaired by Arthur C. Pettipas (mayor 1948-1950).
+The Dartmouth Bicentennial and Old Home Week Committee was established in 1946 and chaired by Arthur C. Pettipas (Mayor, 1948-1950).
 The Town of Dartmouth provided $25,000 to the Committee to organize the 10-day celebration for the 200th anniversary of the founding of Dartmouth.

-Photos of Bicentenary celebrations
+Photographs of Bicentenary celebrations